 Like any other kind of grief, I go through all seven stages.
 Maybe I’m morning the imperfect way I’ve implemented the story that exists, in all its perfection, in my mind.
 Or maybe my expectations, which are constantly disappointed by the reality of my output.
 But no matter what the cause, I do grieve.
 And my skin doesn’t seem to be getting any thicker.
 The only thing that has changed is the amount of time it takes me to get from shock to acceptance.
 And maybe that’s what getting “thicker skin” is really all about.

 Still don’t believe me?
-Here’s what happens the second a marked-up Word doc hits my inbox.
+Here’s the writerly grief that happens the second a marked-up Word doc hits my inbox.

 Shock – What do you mean my words are not perfect as is?
 You must hate my work.
 You must hate me.
 I must suck worse than any writer has ever sucked in the history of the written word. *opens wine* *cries*

 Denial – No, you’ve got it all wrong.
 You just don’t understand my genius.
 Why did I ever ask you to read for me, you graceless, incompetent cave-dweller? *cue righteous indignation*